JosuX/TaoCrowd-code-test/README.md

 ### Note from Jofer

-I modified the file structure and the framework as Create React App is already deprecated and most of the initial packages for react-scripts is breaking on the latest react version, I create the project using Next.JS, which is a React Framework.
+In my implementation, I modified the file structure and updated the framework.
+Since the Create React App is deprecated and old, and many of the initial packages for react-scripts are incompatible with the latest version of React, I opted to build the project using Next.js, a React framework.

 To run in Development mode:
 ```npm run dev```